cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: four-wheeled frame

 ![four_wheels.png](images/four_wheels.png) This example shows three models of four-wheeled vehicles.
-In the first layout, the four motorized wheels are positioned circularly, as it could be done for omnidirectional-wheeled robots.
+In the first layout, the four motorized wheels are positioned circularly, as could be done for omnidirectional-wheeled robots.
-In the second layout, the four motorized wheels are oriented in the same direction, as it could be done for a robot with tracks.
+In the second layout, the four motorized wheels are oriented in the same direction, as could be done for a robot with tracks.
 In the third layout, a simple [Ackermann steering geometry](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) is shown.
 Note that more completed Ackermann steering geometry can be achieved using the `AckermannVehicle.proto` model, and the `vehicle` library (cf. the [automobile book](https://www.cyberbotics.com/doc/automobile/index)).